-Her main administrative tasks include: Head of the Program Unit Oriental Languages and Cultures (2006-) and Head of the Examination Commissions of the Faculty of Arts and Philosophy.
+Her main administrative tasks include: Head of the Department of Languages and Cultures (2018-) and Head of the Examination Commissions of the Faculty of Arts and Philosophy.

 Main teaching topics: